thuijskens/thuijskens.github.io/_posts/2017-10-07-feature-selection.md

 ## Filter methods

-In the above setting, we typically have a high dimensional data matrix $$X \in \mathbb{R}^{n \times p}$$, and a target variable $$y$$ (discrete or continuous).
-A feature selection algorithm will select a subset of $$k << p$$ columns, $$X_S \in \mathbb{R}^{n \times k}$$, that are most relevant to the target variable $$y$$.
+In the above setting, we typically have a high dimensional data matrix $$\textbf{X} \in \mathbb{R}^{n \times p}$$, and a target variable $$y$$ (discrete or continuous).
+A feature selection algorithm will select a subset of $$k << p$$ columns, $$\textbf{X}_S \in \mathbb{R}^{n \times k}$$, that are most relevant to the target variable $$y$$.

 In general, we can divide feature selection algorithms as belonging to one of three classes:

-1. **Wrapper methods** use learning algorithms on the original data $$X$$, and selects relevant features based on the (out-of-sample) performance of the learning algorithm.
+1. **Wrapper methods** use learning algorithms on the original data $$\textbf{X}$$, and selects relevant features based on the (out-of-sample) performance of the learning algorithm.
 Training a linear model with different combinations of the features, and picking the features resulting in the best out-of-sample performance, would be an example of a wrapper model.
-2. **Filter methods** do not use a learning algorithm on the original data $$X$$, but only consider statistical characteristics of the input data.
+2. **Filter methods** do not use a learning algorithm on the original data $$\textbf{X}$$, but only consider statistical characteristics of the input data.
 For example, we can select the features for which the correlation between the feature and the target variable exceeds a correlation threshold.
 3. **Embedded methods** are a catch-all group of techniques which perform feature selection as part of the model construction process.
 The LASSO is an example of an embedded method.

-In this blog post I will focus on filter methods, and in particular I'll look at filter methods that use an entropy measure called **mutual information** to assess which features should be included in the reduced data set $$X_S$$.
+In this blog post I will focus on filter methods, and in particular I'll look at filter methods that use an entropy measure called **mutual information** to assess which features should be included in the reduced data set $$\textbf{X}_S$$.
 The resulting criterion results in an NP-hard optimisation problem, and I'll discuss several ways in which we can try to find optimal solutions to this problem.

 <!--excerpt-->